cecileloge/aihc-ehr-synthetic/README.md

 ---

 ## In this repository
-You will find code samples from our exploration work, including:
+You will find code samples from my exploration work, including:
 * An efficient setup for pulling OMOP-CDM data - using SQL.
 * A great setup for experimental tasks at scale - using Pytorch, Pytorch Lightning.
 It is complete with a full DataLoader + Pipeline.
 * Various models (Logistic Regression, RNNs, Transformers) for Prediction tasks and tests.